cobalthq/cobalt-product-public-docs/content/en/Getting started/_index.md

 - Send an email to support@cobalt.io.
 - [Submit a ticket](https://cobaltio.zendesk.com/hc/en-us/requests/new) on the support portal.

-If you found a security issue on the Cobalt platform, please report it to security@cobalt.io.
+If you find a security issue on the Cobalt platform, please report it to security@cobalt.io.
 Learn more about our [security practices](https://cobalt.io/security/practices).